rixx/books.rixx.de/data/reviews/franz-kafka/das-urteil-und-andere-erzahlungen/index.md

   date_added: '2015-04-08'
 related_books:
 - book: franz-kafka/the-trial
-  text: The Trial feels closest to Kafka's shorter fiction, as it's more coherent
+  text: The Trial is closest to Kafka's shorter fiction, as it's more coherent
     and less horrifying than the rest.
 - book: friedrich-durrenmatt/the-visit
   text: Dürrenmatt at his bleakest always reminds me of Kafka at his warmest.